-High-Protein Lunch Ideas for Ozempic Users
+High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

-Why Protein at Lunch Matters on Ozempic
+Why Protein at Noon Matters on GLP-1 Medication

 - Stabilizes your afternoon energy and blood sugar — so you don't get the 3pm crash that makes you reach for junk

-10 High-Protein Lunches That Work on Ozempic
+10 High-Protein Options That Work on Your Medication

 1. Chicken Salad Lettuce Wraps